Keith Anderson: Career

-After graduating, he accepted a position with an engineering firm in Dallas, Texas.
+After graduating, he accepted a position with an engineering firm in Dallas.
 A year and a half later, he resigned to pursue a career in music.
-He attended clubs at night, began writing songs, and began learning guitar from his brother, Brian.

-In Dallas, he auditioned for Grapevine Opry, a show that had produced other country stars in the past.
-He performed on the show for three years, before performing at the Texas State Fair and Six Flags.

-Due to financial difficulties, he was forced to find additional work, as a landscaper and as a personal trainer.
-He also enrolled in the physical therapy program at University of Texas.
-One month before starting, he decided to put his education on hold, and began producing his first CD.
+He went to clubs at night, began writing songs, and began learning guitar from his brother, Brian.
+In Dallas, he auditioned for Grapevine Opry, a show which had produced other country stars in the past.
+He performed on the show for three years, before performing at the Texas State Fair and Six Flags in Texas.
+Due to financial difficulties, he was forced to find additional work as a landscaper and as a personal trainer.
+He enrolled in the physical therapy program at the University of Texas in Austin.
+A month before beginning the course, he decided to put his education on hold and began producing his first CD.
 He said, "The month before I started, I thought, 'Wait a minute.
 This is going to be a whole bunch of commitment.
 If I'm ever going to do music, I need to go for it 100%.
 NOW.
 Physical therapy will always be there, and my engineering degree will always be there.'"

 After recording his CD in Nashville, he began marketing it to radio stations.
 In 2000, he put together a band.
-His first hit as a songwriter came in 2001, when Garth Brooks and George Jones recorded "Beer Run (B Double E R-U-N)", which Anderson co-wrote with several other writers, including George Ducas.
-He opened for Montgomery Gentry in 2002, and performed at many events, where he earned his recording deal with Arista Nashville.
-Since then, he has written songs for Gretchen Wilson, as well as Big & Rich's Number One single "Lost in This Moment".
+His first hit as a songwriter came in 2001, when Garth Brooks and George Jones recorded "Beer Run (B Double E R-U-N)", which Anderson co-wrote with several other writers including George Ducas.
+Anderson opened for Montgomery Gentry in 2002 and performed at other events; he also signed a recording deal with Arista Nashville.
+Since then, he has written songs for Gretchen Wilson in addition to Big & Rich's No. 1 single "Lost in This Moment".

 2004–2006: Three Chord Country and American Rock and Roll

-In 2004, Anderson signed to Arista Nashville.
+In 2004, Keith Anderson signed to Arista Nashville.
 His debut album, entitled Three Chord Country and American Rock & Roll, produced chart singles in "Pickin' Wildflowers", "XXL", and "Every Time I Hear Your Name".
-After the latter, the title track was remixed by Mark Hudson with Aerosmith lead singer Steven Tyler as a guest vocalist.
-After it failed to chart, "Podunk" was released as the album's final single and peaked at number 34.
+After "Every Time I Hear Your Name", the title track was remixed by Mark Hudson with Aerosmith lead singer Steven Tyler as a guest vocalist.
+After it failed to chart, "Podunk" was released as the album's final single and went to No. 34.